Puya × berteroniana

 Puya × berteroniana is a natural hybrid in the genus Puya, between the species Puya alpestris subsp. zoellneri and Puya venusta.
 This natural hybrid is endemic to central Chile, where it is very rare.

-A revision of Puya found that it is likely a hybrid, given its rarity and intermediate characteristics between several species.
-Additionally, the name Puya berteroniana has been widely misapplied to plants of a different species, Puya alpestris.
+A revision of the Chilean species of Puya found that it is likely a hybrid, given its rarity and intermediate characteristics between several species.
+Additionally, the name Puya berteroniana has been widely misapplied to plants of one of its parental species, Puya alpestris.
 The plant is a rarely branching plant to 4.5 m in height with long, slender leaves with spined margins.
 The flower stalk is up to 3 m tall.
 The flower colour is unknown; older reports citing intense blue-green flowers, apply to P. alpestris misidentified.